-- The map showing access routes to Rock Island camp should be verified with Wilderness.
-The depicted route uses a stream crossing that the park has slated for restoration.
-Trails has built a different crossing upstream of this location. - An interdisciplinary group of resource specialists, including an archeologist, will continue to address resource concerns related to commercial stock use.
+- To avoid or minimize potential new disturbances to archeological sites, CUA holders are advised to limit their activities to previously used areas.
+In 2014, the interdisciplinary stock group should continue to address archeological resource issues at stock use areas, inventory camp site locations, improve GIS data, develop draft best management practices, and implement protection measures when possible. - An interdisciplinary group of resource specialists, including an archeologist, will continue to address resource concerns related to commercial stock use.
 As part of the stock group's objectives, we recommend continuing archeological inventory, assessment of resource issues, and establishment of funding and a schedule for cultural resource management.